flapjack/flapjack.io/oobetet.md

  - Nagios reports the events to Flapjack via the `flapjack-nagios-receiver`
  - Flapjack generates alerts for Flapper in a Jabber chat room
  - Oobetet watches for these alerts in the Jabber chat room
- - The oobetet checks the notifications are coming through at least every 5 minutes
+ - Oobetet checks the notifications are coming through at least every 5 minutes
  - If the oobetet detects the state changes aren't happening, it sends notifications to PagerDuty and Jabber